-"California Historical Building Code": The California Historical Building Code is a set of regulations contained in Part 8 of Title 24 (State Building Standards Code) of the California Code of Regulations (and authorized by statute under Health and Safety Code sections 18950 et seq.) that applies to all qualified historical structures, Districts, and sites designated under federal, state, or local authority.
-It provides alternatives to the Uniform Building Code for the rehabilitation, preservation, restoration, or relocation of qualified historic structures, Districts, and sites.
+"State California Historical Building Code"-: The State California Historical Building Code is a set of regulations contained in Part 8 of Title 24 (State Building Standards Code) of the California Code of Regulations (and authorized by statute under Health and Safety Code sections 18950 et seq.) that and applies to all qualified historical structures, districts, and sites designated under federal, state, or local authority.
+It provides alternatives to the Uniform Building Code in cases consistent with building regulations for the rehabilitation, preservation, restoration, or relocation of qualified historic structures designated as historic buildings, Districts, and sites.

-"Certificate of Appropriateness": An authorization issued by the Cultural Heritage Board or its designee which generally indicates that the proposed subdivision, rezoning, maintenance, acquisition, stabilization, preservation, reconstruction, protection, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, relocation, change, remodeling or other project affecting a potential or designated Cultural Heritage Site will not reduce its cultural heritage values, or prevent the eligibility of a Potential Cultural Heritage Site to become a designated Cultural Heritage Site.
+"Certificate of Appropriateness": An authorization issued by the Ventura County Cultural Heritage Board or staff its designee issued authorizations which generally indicates that the proposed subdivision, rezoning, maintenance, acquisition, stabilization, preservation, reconstruction, protection, alteration, restoration, rehabilitation, remodeling, addition, change of use, demolition, relocation, change, remodeling or other project affecting a potential or designated Cultural Heritage Site will not adversely affect reduce its cultural heritage values; or unduly compromise prevent the eligibility of a potential site to become a designated one.